-Udemy provides you the platform to host your courses and get targeted audiences for it.
-Anyone who registered for the course needs to pay some registration fees ( registration fees varies between courses to courses).
+Udemy provides you the platform to host your courses and get targeted audiences for them.
+Anyone who registered for the course needs to pay some registration fees ( registration fees vary from course to course).

 It also works as two simple income streams for you too.
 Because you can:

 - Create your own courses: If you’re confident standing in front of a camera and teaching your audience, you can create and sell your own courses.

 - Affiliate sales: Camera shy?
 Don’t fret.
 You can sell links and places on other people’s courses through their affiliate program so you never have to do the dirty work yourself.
 Just, be sure to vet the course before you promote it.

 #5.
 Amazon Affiliate Sales